Kausheel/User_Management/README.md

 A PHP class giving you all the necessary functions for authentication: Login, Logout, Register, Email Confirmation, Reset Password, and Change Password.

-- Database settings are independant from the code.
+- Database settings, table structure, and email/SMTP settings are independant from the code.
 Just set once in Configuration file.
 - Passwords are hashed with Bcrypt using the PHPass framework.
-- Authentication code is independent from table structure, meaning you don't have to fiddle with the code according to what you've named your tables/columns.
-- These parameters just have to be set once in the Configuration file.
-- Email settings and content are independant from code, so you can easily alter them in the Configuration file
 - The class can generate emails using the PHPMailer library, and sends an email for account activation and forgotten passwords.
 - Users login with their email address.

-Usage is as simple as:
+- MySQL Prepared Statements are used to protect from injection.

+The create_user() function inserts the user into the database, and sends an email with a confirmation link.
 - $auth -> create_user($email, $password, $confirm_password);

 The return value of login must be checked.
 If it's TRUE, login() was successful, FALSE means wrong password, and integer 2 means the user still needs to click the registration confirmation link.